 Psychodynamic perspective - considers any unhelpful patterns of relating to others that may stem from early childhood experiences.

 Systemic / Narrative perspective - supports you to identify and acknowledge strengths, knowledge and skills that can help you to confront life's obstacles and build resilience.

 Working with children, adolescents and families:

-I offer support with a range of difficulties including anxiety, low mood, school refusal, difficulty managing emotions, challenging behaviour, parenting strategies, sleep / toileting issues.
+I offer support with a range of difficulties including anxiety, OCD, low mood, school refusal, difficulty managing emotions, challenging behaviour, parenting strategies, sleep / toileting issues.
 My work is based on approaches including: